explosion/spacy-course/chapters/en/slides/chapter4_03_training-best-practices.md

 Note: To prevent this, make sure to always mix in examples of what the model previously got correct.

-If you're training a new category `WEBSITE`, also include examples of `PERSON`.
+If you're training a new category `"WEBSITE"`, also include examples of `"PERSON"`.

 spaCy can help you with this.
 You can create those additional examples by running the existing model over data and extracting the entity spans you care